Regularity of solutions to degenerate normalized $p$-Laplacian equation with general variable exponents: Introduction

 When $ \alpha(x,u):=p-2, a(x)=0 $, equation \eqref{intro:eq1} corresponds to the classical $ p$-Laplacian equation

 whose regularity of gradient was studied in \cite{KU77, W94}.

-When $ \alpha(x,u):=0, a(x)=0 $, equation \eqref{intro:eq1} corresponds to the normalized $ p$-Laplacian equation $ -\Delta_{p}^{N} u=f $.
+When $ \alpha(x,u):=0, a(x)=0 $, equation \eqref{intro:eq1} corresponds to the normalized $ p$-Laplacian equation $ -\Delta_{p}^{\rm{N}} u=f $.
 This type of equation is closely related to the stochastic tug-of-war games \cite{PS08,MP10,BG15} and the image processing problems \cite{Does}.
 Interior H\"{o}lder gradient regularity for viscosity solutions to this equation was analyzed by Attouchi et al in \cite{AME17} by using an improvement-of-flatness approach.
-Moreover, in the case when $ p>2 $, under a weaker norm of $ f $, the authors also got the same regularity result in \cite{AME17} using divergence form theory and nonlinear potential theory.
-Later, Banerjee and Munive \cite{BM20} proved gradient continuity estimates for viscosity solutions of $ -\Delta_{p}^{N} u=f $ in terms of the scaling critical $ L(n,1) $-norm of $ f $, which improved the regularity result in \cite{AME17}.
+Moreover, in the case when $ p>2 $, under a weaker norm of $ f $, the authors also got the same regularity result in \cite{AME17} employing divergence form theory and nonlinear potential theory.
+Later, Banerjee and Munive \cite{BM20} proved gradient continuity estimates for viscosity solutions of $ -\Delta_{p}^{\rm{N}} u=f $ in terms of the scaling critical $ L(n,1) $-norm of $ f $(a Lorentz space), which improved the regularity result in \cite{AME17}.

-When $\alpha(x,u):=\gamma>-1 ,a(x)=0$, equation \eqref{intro:eq1} is related to the degenerate or singular normalized $ p$-Laplacian equation
+When $\alpha(x,u):=\gamma>-1 ,a(x)=0 $, equation \eqref{intro:eq1} is related to the degenerate or singular normalized $ p$-Laplacian equation

-In the restricted case $ p\geq 2 $ and $ -1<\gamma \leq 0 $, Birindelli and Demengel \cite{IF10} showed local H\"{o}lder regularity of the gradient for solutions to \eqref{intro:eq2} by using approximations and a fixed point argument.
+In the restricted case $ p\geq 2 $ and $ -1<\gamma \leq 0 $, Birindelli and Demengel \cite{IF10} showed the local H\"{o}lder regularity of the gradient for solutions to \eqref{intro:eq2} by using approximations and a fixed point argument.
 Later, the result was extended to the full range $ \gamma >-1 $ and $ p>1 $ in \cite{AE18}.
-For fully nonlinear operator instead of $ \Delta_{p}^{N} $ in \eqref{intro:eq1}, the first H\"{o}lder gradient regularity for a viscosity solution $ u $ of
+For a fully nonlinear operator instead of $ \Delta_{p}^{\rm{N}} $ in \eqref{intro:eq1}, the first H\"{o}lder gradient regularity for a viscosity solution $ u $ of

 was established in \cite{LS13} when $\gamma >0 $ and $ F $ is a uniformly elliptic operator.
-Afterward, there are many papers concerning fully nonlinear elliptic equations with generalized degeneracy or singularity, we refer to \cite{De21, YRZ21, SSKS221, AEGE21} for the interior regularity, to \cite{DV21, DRRV23, 2DV21} for the free boundary problems.
-It should be noted that $ \Delta_{p}^{N} u $ is, in general, discontinuity at the set $ \{Du=0\}$, and therefore the results of \cite{De21, YRZ21, SSKS221, AEGE21} cannot be applied directly to the operator $ \Delta_{p}^{N} $.
+Since then, there are many papers concerning fully nonlinear elliptic equations with generalized degeneracy or singularity, we refer to \cite{De21, YRZ21, SSKS221, AEGE21} for results on interior regularity, \cite{DV21, DRRV23, 2DV21} for free boundary problems, and \cite{BDR23} for singularly perturbed problem.
+It should be noted that $ \Delta_{p}^{\rm{N}} u $ is, in general, discontinuity at the set $ \{Du=0\}$, and therefore the results of \cite{De21, YRZ21, SSKS221, AEGE21} cannot be applied directly to the operator $ \Delta_{p}^{\rm{N}} $.